pacs-course/pacs-examples/Examples/src/DesignPatterns/VisitorAndVariant/README.md

-#The Visitor Design Pattern vit Variant#
+# The Visitor Design Pattern with Variant #

 Here an example of using visitors on variants.
 It is a very elegant solution for having a double dispatch (even if we do not explit here polymorphism with the visitors).